dwallener/kh_sandbox/README.md

 Some of the assumptions:

 - "Bounding" isn't defined.
 I did two versions - one which looks for twins, and one which looks for rectangles of the same dimensions but in different orientations.
 There are many ways to extend this - same area, all angles congruent, etc.
 - Coordinate system is in integers, and untested with negative coords.
+It would be easy to move it all to floating point.
+- the unit tests dump to stdout, for easy of examination. for production code I would do it differently
 -